 - If your DHS worker is recommending (or suggesting without saying it outright) that you do something that contradicts what your attorney or a medical professional advises, talk to your attorney immediately about that.
 For example, I’ve heard reports recently that DHS is leading parents to believe that they will not recommend reunification if the parent is taking methadone or Suboxone.
 Their doctors, however, are stating that they need to be taking it for at least a year in order for it to work.
 While there may be reasons for doing that, it puts you (the parent) in a difficult position.
-Sometimes they try to stop the methadone or Suboxone and end up relapsing—and this can be very dangerous.
+Sometimes parents try to stop the methadone or Suboxone and end up relapsing—and this can be very dangerous.
 Clearly, that’s not good.
 Talk to your attorney if you find yourself in this position, and never simply stop taking your medication without talking to your doctor first.
 There is a lot of misinformation out there about MAT (Medication Assisted Treatment), so it’s important to get your attorney involved so you can stay on your doctor’s plan without repercussions.

 - Don’t verbally (or physically, of course) abuse your worker.
 Saying things to them like, “my child is going to be starved or abused in foster care” (at removal, for example) will not help you.
-Remember—while the CINA case is going on, there will be significant oversight and DHS/FSRP/CASA/Court contact with your child.
+Remember—while the CINA case is going on, there will be significant oversight and DHS/FSRP/ CASA/Court contact with your child.
 Being respectful and civil goes a long ways towards a good working relationship with your DHS worker.

 - Related to that—if you know of relatives who might be suitable placements for your child(ren), share that with DHS.
 A non-custodial parent, grandparents, aunts/uncles, and even, on occasion, adult siblings might be a good choice.
 And if there are no relatives, there may be an adult with whom the child has a good relationship that would be suitable.
 This might be a coach, Big Brother/ Big Sister volunteer, or someone from church.
 Not everyone will be able or willing to do this, and DHS may or may not approve them, but it doesn’t hurt to make the suggestion.